kasstmaster/softdreamings/features.md

 Notes plague events or prize drops.

-Daily Auto-Reset

-There is no daily auto-reset; the Dead Chat role only changes hands on qualifying Dead Chat events.
+There is **no** daily auto-reset; the Dead Chat role only changes hands on qualifying Dead Chat events.

 Persistent Storage